Hmong customs and culture: Social organization

-The clan (xeem; 姓) has been a dominant organizing force in Hmong society.
-There are about eighteen Hmong clans that are known in Laos and Thailand.
+The clan (qhua; 姓) has been a dominant organizing force in Hmong society.
+There are about eighteen known Hmong clans in Laos and Thailand.
+Members of a clan who share the same ritual practices may identify themselves as a sub-clan of that particular clan.

 Clan membership is inherited upon birth or occasionally through adoption.
-All children are members of the father’s clan, through which they will trace their ancestors.
 Women become members of their husband's family upon marriage but will retain their clan name of their father.
-Members of the same clan consider each other to be kwv tij, translated as "brothers", "siblings," and they are expected to offer one another mutual support.
+Members of the same clan consider each other to be kwv tij (lit. 'brothers' or 'siblings') and they are expected to offer one another mutual support.
 The term kwv tij is regarded as one's father's family or in the case of women who are married it refers to their in-laws.
-A related term neej tsa is the wife family after marriage.
+A related term, neej tsa, refers to the wife's family after marriage.
 However, she regards her birth family to be her kwv tij until she is married.
-Also, many clans even consider each last name as kwv tij.
-Example: Khang, Kue, and Kong are kwv tij because they share a history of helping each other and respect for each other.
+Also, many clans even consider each last name as their kwv tij.
+For example, the Khab, Kwm, and Koo clans (also known as the Khang, Kue, and Kong clans) consider themselves kwv tij because they share a history of helping each other and respect for each other.
 Respected clan leaders are expected to take responsibility for conflict negotiation and occasionally the maintenance of religious rituals.
-Members of a clan who share the same ritual practices may identify as a group on the sub-clan level.